manneshiva/benchmark-word2vec-frameworks/README.md

 On completion, the reports can be found in `report/` folder.

+To generate graphics from these reports, run:

+`python generate_plots.py`

+The plots are saved in the `report/` folder

 ### Jupyter Notebook
 Assuming you have cloned the repo and are currently in the directory containing this readme file, run the command: